AlexisMaizel/Virtual_Lateral_Roots/README.txt

 Wolverine workstation.
 The overall idea was to apply a preprocessing step for further segmenting and tracking cells over time.
 Preprocessing refers to steps like automatic or manual thresholding, creating of binary masks, etc. .
 But also MIP generation of single or time series data was implemented.
+More details are given in the corresponding files.

 -------------------------------